Leadership endowments advance Barrow's world-class care

 Endowments provide stability in an unstable world.
-Through the years, many generous benefactors have stepped forward to endow programs and chairs, providing Barrow Neurological Institute a steady stream of income for academic and research priority areas.
-Without these endowments, the Institute would have to rely on patient revenue and grant funds to cover research and academic expenses—an increasingly difficult proposition in today’s challenging economic times.
+Many generous donors have stepped forward to endow programs and chairs, providing Barrow Neurological Institute with a steady stream of income for academic and research priority areas.
+Without these endowments, the institute would have to rely on patient revenue and grant funds to cover research and academic expenses—an increasingly difficult proposition in today’s challenging economic times.

-It was an endowed chair that helped recruit Barrow director Robert F. Spetzler, MD.
-Many other rising stars at Barrow have joined the Institute, in part, because of endowed chairs.
+Endowed chairs have aided in the recruitment of many top doctors and rising stars at Barrow, who joined the institute, in part, because of those endowments.
 Endowed chairs generate annual income, allowing the physicians and scientists who hold them to pursue research and academic interests.

 Equally important is the fact that endowed chairs are awarded only to the top individuals in a field, thus symbolizing the high degree of competency of these individuals in their specialty.

 Endowed chair opportunities

 Barrow’s current endowed chairs in need of additional funding include: